4

 • National Park passes

-• Boat trips: to Schouten Island on day 1 and along the Peninsula on day 2
+• Boat trips to Schouten Island on day 1 and along the Peninsula on day 2

-• Accommodation before or after the trip
+• Accommodation before and after the trip

 • Items of a personal nature - car parking etc